magic-wormhole/magic-wormhole-protocols/server-protocol.md

 The first thing the server sends to each client is the `welcome` message.
 This is intended to deliver important status information to the client that might influence its operation.
-The Python client currently reacts to the following keys (and ignores all others):
+Clients should look out for the following fields, and handle them accordingly, if present:

-* `current_cli_version`: prompts the user to upgrade if the server's advertised version is greater than the client's version (as derived from the git tag)
+* `current_cli_version`: *(deprecated)* prompts the user to upgrade if the server's advertised version is greater than the client's version (as derived from the git tag)
-* `motd`: prints this message, if present; intended to inform users about performance problems, scheduled downtime, or to beg for donations to keep the server running
+* `motd`: This message is intended to inform users about performance problems, scheduled downtime, or to beg for donations to keep the server running.
+Clients should print it or otherwise display prominently to the user.
+The value *should* be a plain string.
-* `error`: causes the client to print the message and then terminate.
-If a future version of the protocol requires a rate-limiting CAPTCHA ticket or other authorization record, the server can send `error` (explaining the requirement) if it does not see this ticket arrive before the `bind`.
+* `error`: The client should show this message to the user and then terminate.
+  The value *should* be a plain string.
 * `permission-required`: a set of available authentication methods, proof of work challenges etc. The client needs to "solve" one of them in order to get access to the service.

+Other (unknown) fields should be ignored.
 The client should examine the `permissions-required` methods (if present) and select one to use (see also "Permission to Use the Server" below).